Jim McGlothlin: Cincinnati Reds

-He was the Reds' starting pitcher in one game each in both the 1970 and 1972 World Series.
-In Game 2 of the 1970 World Series, he did not earn a decision after working 4 innings against the Baltimore Orioles; the Reds dropped that game, 6–5, en route to a five-game Series loss.
-In Game 5 of the 1972 classic, he allowed four earned runs in three full innings against the Oakland Athletics and Catfish Hunter.
-The Reds would win the game in the ninth, 5-4.
+He also started a game in the 1972 World Series.
+In Game 5, he allowed four earned runs in three full innings against the Oakland Athletics and Catfish Hunter.
+The Reds would win the game in the ninth, 5–4.
 McGlothlin received a no decision.

+Used sparingly in 1973, he made nine starts among his 24 appearances and split six decisions, but his ERA ballooned to 6.68 in 631/3 innings pitched.

 Late career

 McGlothlin was traded back to the American League, to the Chicago White Sox, on August 29, 1973.
 He last pitched for the White Sox at age 29 on September 28, 1973.
 His final game was the only game he started in a Chicago uniform, and he absorbed a 4–1 defeat at the hands of the Oakland Athletics.
 The White Sox released McGlothlin in March 1974, ending his baseball career.

+Career

 In 256 regular-season games pitched, including 201 starts, McGlothlin compiled a 67–77 won–lost mark, with 36 complete games, 11 shutouts, and a 3.61 earned run average.
 In 1,3001/3 career innings pitched, he permitted 1,247 hits and 418 bases on balls, striking out 709.
 He earned three career saves.
 In the postseason, he went unscored upon in one inning pitched during the 1972 National League Championship Series (his only LCS appearance), and in his two World Series starts, he allowed eight hits, four bases on balls, and eight earned runs in 81/3 innings pitched without earning a decision.